 On July 14, 2016, following a shelf prospectus published in 2015, the Company raised 123,222 NIS, net of fees (approximately \$41,461) through the issuance of bonds series A under the Bond Offering.
 The raised amount will bear an annual nominal interest of 5.2% payable semi-annually.
 The first interest payment is due on January 15, 2017.
 The principal is payable on semi-annual basis, while the first principal is due on July 15, 2017.
 Each principal payment is 2.5% of the raised amount, while the last payment, due on January 15, 2023, will be the remaining 72.5% of the raised amount.
 The Deerhurst Resort (excluding the surrounding lands) is a collateral for the raised amount.
 Per the main covenants of the deed of trust, the Company to maintain a maximal LTV of 72.5% and a minimum shareholders' equity of \$100 million.
 The Company complies with all covenants required in the deed of trust.
-The calculated annual effective interest rate is 6.09%.
+The calculated annual effective interest rate is approximately 6.1%.
 To mitigate the exposure to New Israeli Shekel currency, in January 2017, the Company purchased a financial instrument to hedge 100% of the cash flow exposure.
 The effective interest rate as indicated above does not include the cost of that transaction.
-Therefore the effective interest rate is expected to increase by approximately 1%.
+For more information see note 5 to the consolidated financial statements for the period ended March 31, 2017.